Jugen/jk-web/README.md

 5- **Transparent** relative path and url management , use `<img src="/images/test.jpg">` and it will be automatically updated to include the  context path for the url.  (this includes , `<link>` , `<script>` , `<a>`) tags.
 6- Support traditional JSF and modern JK-Faces front-end technology
 7- Encoding is defaulted to UTF8-8 on all web/application servers
 8- Access to JSF pages with or without `faces` prefix
+9- Transparent localization handling (automatic lookup with localization keys)

 #UML class diagram
 This section for  (Ed ,Jacob ,Cagatay and BalusC)